cyber-ocelot/cyber-ocelot/README.md

 # Hey there 👋, I'm Thuviksa Mathialakan!
 <!-- ### [:octocat::electron:](https://github.com/ThuviksaM/Berry_Blob) -->

-According to me I'm just a general Middle Schooler 😉, except that I'm also on GitHub :octocat: :electron:.
+According to me I'm just a general Middle Schooler 😉, except that I'm also on GitHub :octocat: :electron:

 I am a huge fan of Git and GitHub, and I love to code (especialy in Python). 🐍 [Dr. Proffen](https://github.com/tproffen), [Amelie Nagle](https://github.com/SootSprite15), and many others are my major roll-models.
 I, also love collecting and analyzing data, because the results are always amazingly unpredictable, suprising, and awesome. 📊 And I love all Octocats! :octocat:

 I'm a major participater in [ORCSGirls events](https://www.orcsgirls.org/events), they are SUPER fun, in fact, if you are a 5th - 8th grade girl or have a daughter who is, I highly recommend registering for some!
-They were even awarded with one of the Top-Rated Awards of 2021 from [GreatNonprofits](https://greatnonprofits.org/org/oak-ridge-computer-science-girls)! 🥇 Genarally, they're AMAZING! 😎 You can visit them on GitHub at [@orcsgirls](https://github.com/orcsgirls). :basecamp:
+They were even awarded with one of the Top-Rated Awards of 2021 from [GreatNonprofits](https://greatnonprofits.org/org/oak-ridge-computer-science-girls)! 🥇
+Genarally, they're AMAZING! 😎
+You can visit them on GitHub at [@orcsgirls](https://github.com/orcsgirls). :basecamp:

 Here are a few facts about my Git and GitHub life :octocat: :electron::